Frequently Asked Questions

 We strongly recommend that you search for programs in your area.
 If it's important to you that your special gift be used to benefit active-duty or retired military, make sure you clarify that when speaking with any program you contact.

-Are any costs associated with the care of an assistance dog covered by VHH?
+Are any costs associated with the care of an assistance dog after it's been place with it's new partner covered by VHH?

 VHH only covers the cost of preparing the dogs to be placed with their new owners.
 However, recently the VA announced that all VA Certified service dogs qualify for unlimited health insurance.
 That means all vets bills for qualifying dogs will be covered.
 You can read more here and other places around the web.